 6 Secret Weapons for Your Beauty Routine

 1 of 8

 The science of skin care has burgeoned in the past few years.
-And because of that, you've likely seen an influx of seemingly strange skin care products -- exotic oils you apply to clean skin and hair and live skin cells that refresh your face.
+And because of that, you've likely seen an influx of seemingly strange skin care products — exotic oils you apply to clean skin and hair and live skin cells that refresh your face.
 But rest assured, you’re not living in a sci-fi novel.
 These new treatments do exist.
 Read on to hear about six things you definitely need to incorporate into your beauty and skincare routine.

 Putting oil on your skin may feel counterintuitive.
 But founder and CEO of Kat Burki Skincare Kat Burki says, “Using the right oils actually balances the production of oil in your skin rather than the common misconception of leaving your skin greasy and prone to breakouts.”
 According to Burki, oils can reduce the signs of aging and refine skin’s texture for a healthier, smoother appearance.
 When choosing the right oil for your skin, Burki recommends sticking to oils that are cold-pressed.
 “Cold-pressed choices such as Tamanu oil are higher in antioxidants and essential fatty acids, resulting in increased cell turnover, faster skin regeneration and strong healing abilities.”

 Related: How to Find the Best Skin Care Products for Your Face

-VITAMIN A, C AND D
+Vitamin A, C and D

 Related: 10 Foods That Are Bad For Your Skin

 To achieve healthier gums and cleaner teeth naturally, Tara Levesque-Vogel, D.M.D., of Levesque Family Dentistry in Nashua, New Hampshire, advises an ancient Indian Ayurvedic practice called “oil pulling.”
 She says it’s surprisingly potent.
 The technique involves swishing the mouth with coconut oil, and it’s been found to be more effective than antibacterial mouth rinses in killing bacteria.
 “I’ve recommended it to my patients with gum disease and those who develop decay easily,” Dr. Levesque-Vogel says.
 “The results have been amazing!”
 As an added bonus, coconut oil also protects your skin and hair from harsh winters and dry summers.

 Related: 7 Ayurvedic Practices That Seem Strange but Really Work

 The most effective treatments are the ones with not only the best ingredients but also the best equipment.
 “With the combination of ingredients and machines, clients get better results that last longer," says Florida-based master esthetician and spa owner Nancy Reagan.
 "We can actually physically affect the performance of the skin DNA.
 We can ultrasonically exfoliate the skin without harming the skin.
 We can ultrasound-penetrate potent ingredients into the skin with up to 10,000 times more absorption than just applying with your hands.
 We can lift muscles with electrical microcurrent that stimulates the ADP, a molecule that transmits energy through the skin.
 It’s like the muscle giving the face a workout like going to the gym!”

 Related: 6 Skin-Care Ingredients to Avoid

 So how do you stimulate the skin without damaging it?
-Ben Johnson, M.D., creator of Osmosis Pur Medical Skincare recommends retinaldehyde.
+Dermatolosgist Dr. Ben Johnson recommends retinaldehyde.
 “The key remodeling components in the skin are the body’s fibroblasts,” he says.
 “They make collagen, elastin and glycosaminoglycans, all of which are critical to a youthful appearance.”
 Retinaldehyde stimulates fibroblasts and synthesizes collagen by converting it to retinoic acid.

 Photo Credit: Wavebreakmedia Ltd/Wavebreak Media/Getty Images

 What does your beauty regimen look like?
 What’s your favorite beauty product?
 Have you ever tried any of these treatments to keep your skin healthy and looking young?
 What worked best for you?
 Or maybe there was a crazy skin care solution that’s better left untried?
 Let us know in the comments below!

 Related: 9 Ways to Keep Your Skin Looking Great